-Most Treatment for Mental Health Is Voluntary
+Most Treatment for Mental Health Is Through Voluntary Admission

 There are several ways to get mental health treatment today.
 The most common form is scheduling an appointment with a local therapist.
 For those with day-to-day struggles but the ability to function normally, this may be all that’s necessary.

-A Crisis Situation
+A Mental Health Crisis

 A crisis occurs when a person is facing a significant risk to their well-being and mental health stability.
 In this case, a person cannot go on or does not feel as though they can maintain their well-being.
 In some situations, a person should visit an emergency room as an immediate source of help.

 - A person displays aggressive behavior, assaults someone or threatens to assault another person.

 - Drug and alcohol use is evident, and detox is necessary.